 Metro is offering flexible funding to support community cleanup efforts in equity focus areas of the Metro region.
-Nonprofit organizations, local governments, business district associations and community groups with a fiscal sponsor coordinating events or projects that promote livability in underserved communities are invited to apply today.
+Nonprofit organizations, public agencies, schools, business district associations are invited to apply today.

 What is the goal of the Regional Refresh fund?

-The fund supports community-led efforts to promote livability and increase service equity in the Metro region by providing flexible, low-barrier funding for immediate cleanup needs in underserved communities.
+The fund supports community-led cleanup efforts by providing flexible, low-barrier funding for immediate cleanup needs in underserved communities.

 Who can request funds?

 Any nonprofits, public agencies, schools and business district associations within the Metro regional boundary working in an equity focus area, environmentally sensitive area, or benefitting an underserved community.

 Equity focus areas represent communities with a higher than average density of people of color, people with limited English proficiency, or people with incomes equal to or less than 200% of the federal poverty level.
 Use the equity focus area lookup tool on the Regional Refresh Fund webpage to see if your event or project takes place in an equity focus area.